ggozad/salman/README.md

 Features:
 - Runs as a terminal app.
 - Can be controlled by voice commands through [whisper](https://github.com/openai/whisper)
-- Can store "facts" it learns about you in a local graph database using [neo4j](https://neo4j.com)
+- Can store "facts" it learns about you in a local graph database using [neo4j](https://neo4j.com).
 - Searches the internet for things it does not know.
 - Uses as few calls for LLM inference as I could make it do to reduce LLM costs.

 Weird choices:
 - Salman uses a graph db to store its knowledge.
-That's because I liked the idea of being able to visualize the knowledge graph.
+That's because I liked the idea of being able to visualize the knowledge graph and intend to inject more structured information in the knowledge graph in the future.
 It would be a lot easier and more effective to use a vector db for semantic searches.
+For the time being, sentence embeddings are stored in the graph to allow for semantic searches.
 - I use Anthropic AI's Claude as an LLM.
 That's mostly because I don't like OpenAI as a company.
 If you use OpenAI, please feel free to submit a PR.
 It should be about changing a few lines.
 When there is a good open source alternative, I will switch to it.

 ## Installation